lokkyX3/reddit-data-scrap/README.md

 # reddit-data-scrap
-A simple script that scrap data from subreddits using PRAW API and save it into .csv file format.
+A simple script that scrap data of hot post from subreddits using PRAW API and save it into .csv file format.